—Ronald Palmer

 degree angle and with a voice I am certain – because there’s

-that stolen sentence lying without much discretion,
+that stolen sentence lying there without much discretion,

-tucked away amid other words in them, the solid book
+Tucked away amid other words in them, The solid book

-held firmly within the grip of both of my hands, and now,
+held firmly within the grip of both of my hands and now,

-directly above us – an epigraph, so to speak.
+directly above us, an epigraph, so to speak.
 I intro-

 duce to you this, my story.
 Anyway, as I might’ve